Ava Jane Howerton Memorial Fund

 At Primitive Pursuits, we too would like to extend our heartfelt gratitude to Paul Sutera for his extraordinary effort in raising money to give more children the opportunity to get outside into nature.
 Thanks to everyone who has donated generously to his annual fundraiser so far!

-If you’d like to join Paul in giving nature education opportunities to more kids, please mail your tax deductible donation to:
+If you’d like to join Paul in giving nature education opportunities to more kids, please mail your tax deductible donation us or use the green button to donate online:

 Primitive Pursuits c/o CCETC, 615 Willow Ave, Ithaca NY 14850